JenniferCruz/myreads/README.md

 ## Provided Backend Server

-[`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:
+The Backend server ([`BooksAPI.js`](src/BooksAPI.js)) was provided by Udacity and it contains the methods needed to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)